What is depression and anxiety?

 What choices do I have?

-There are many ways to get back to feeling well.
+There are many ways to manage depression and anxiety.
 It can take time to find what works best for you.
-There are changes that you can make to your day-to-day living.
-There are also options involving health professionals or medicines.
+You can make changes to your day-to-day living, get support from health professionals or take medicines (like antidepressants).

 What are antidepressants?